F. O. Matthiessen

-Francis Otto Matthiessen (February 19, 1902 – April 1, 1950) was an educator, scholar and literary critic influential in the fields of American literature and American studies.
+Francis Otto Matthiessen (February 19, 1902 – April 1, 1950) was an American educator, scholar, and literary critic, influential in the fields of American literature and American studies.
 His best known work, American Renaissance: Art and Expression in the Age of Emerson and Whitman, celebrated the achievements of several 19th-century American authors and had a profound impact on a generation of scholars.
-It also established American Renaissance as the common term to refer to American literature of the mid-nineteenth century.
+It also established American Renaissance as the common term to refer to American literature of the mid-19th century.
 Matthiessen was known for his support of liberal causes and progressive politics.
 His contributions to the Harvard University community have been memorialized in several ways, including an endowed visiting professorship.

 Early life and education

 Francis Otto Matthiessen was born in Pasadena, California on February 19, 1902.
 He was the fourth of four children born to Frederick William Matthiessen (1868–1948) and Lucy Orne Pratt (1866).
-His grandfather, Frederick William Matthiessen, was an industrial leader in zinc production and a successful manufacturer of clocks and machine tools; and also served as mayor of LaSalle, Illinois for ten years.
-Francis' three older siblings were Frederick William (born 1894), George Dwight (born 1897) and Lucy Orne (born 1898).
+His grandfather, Frederick William Matthiessen, was an industrial leader in zinc production and a successful manufacturer of clocks and machine tools; and also served as mayor of LaSalle, Illinois for 10 years.
+Francis's three older siblings were Frederick William (born 1894), George Dwight (born 1897), and Lucy Orne (born 1898).

-In Pasadena Francis was a student at Polytechnic School.
-Following the separation of his parents, he relocated with his mother to his paternal grandparents' home in LaSalle.
+In Pasadena, Francis attended the Polytechnic School.
+After his parents separated, he relocated with his mother to his paternal grandparents' home in LaSalle.
 He completed his secondary education at Hackley School, in Tarrytown, New York.

-In 1923, he graduated from Yale University, where he was managing editor of the Yale Daily News, editor of the Yale Literary Magazine and a member of Skull and Bones.
-As the recipient of the university's DeForest Prize, he titled his oration, "Servants of the Devil", in which he proclaimed Yale's administration to be an "autocracy, ruled by a Corporation out of touch with college life and allied with big business".
-In his final year as a Yale undergraduate, he received the Alpheus Henry Snow Prize, awarded to the senior "who through the combination of intellectual achievement, character and personality, shall be adjudged by the faculty to have done the most for Yale by inspiring in classmates an admiration and love for the best traditions of high scholarship".
+In 1923, he graduated from Yale University, where he was managing editor of the Yale Daily News, editor of the Yale Literary Magazine, and a member of Skull and Bones.
+As the recipient of the university's DeForest Prize, he entitled his oration, "Servants of the Devil," in which he denounced Yale's administration as an "autocracy, ruled by a Corporation out of touch with college life and allied with big business."
+In his final year as a Yale undergraduate, he received the Alpheus Henry Snow Prize, awarded to the senior "who, through the combination of intellectual achievement, character, and personality, shall be adjudged by the faculty to have done the most for Yale by inspiring in classmates an admiration and love for the best traditions of high scholarship."

-He studied at Oxford University as a Rhodes Scholar, earning a B.Litt. in 1925.
-At Harvard University, he quickly completed his M.A. in 1926 and Ph.D. degree in 1927.
-He then returned to Yale to teach for two years, before beginning a distinguished teaching career at Harvard.
+As a Rhodes Scholar, he studied at Oxford University, earning a B.Litt. in 1925.
+Afterward, he quickly completed an M.A. in 1926 and Ph.D. in 1927 at Harvard University.
+He then taught at Yale for two years before beginning a distinguished teaching career at Harvard.